xpipe-io/xpipe/FAQ.md

 ## Can I contribute to this project?

-Yes, check out the [development page](/DEVELOPMENT.md) for details on how to set up a development environment and the [contributing page](/CONTRIBUTING.md) on how to get started.
+Yes, check out the [contribution page](/CONTRIBUTING.md) for details.

 ## Why are there no GitHub actions workflows in this repository?